maths/moodle-qtype_stack/doc/en/Specialist_tools/Equivalence_reasoning/index.md

 This feature will be developed by use over the next few years.
 If you have experience, and views, on how this should work please contact the developers.

+## Longer term plans

+1. Define \(x\neq a\) operator.
+Needed to exclude single numbers from the domain.
+2. Define \(x\in X\) operator, for student use.
+3. Provide better tools for dealing with assessment, such as checking for particular steps.
+2. Provide better feedback to students about which steps they have taken and what goes wrong.

+In the long term, we may fully implement the ideas in the paper Sangwin, C.J. __An Audited Elementary Algebra__ The Mathematical Gazette, July 2015.

+In the future students might also be expected to say what they are doing, e.g. ``add \(a\) to both sides", as well as just do it.
+Quite how it does this, and the options available to the teacher is what is most likely to change.

+We would like to introduce the idea of a *model answer*.
+STACK will then establish the extent to which the student's answer follows this model solution.